vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 function][oc].
 It works, but users do give up some control over selecting what data source Vim uses for a particular completion.
-I used this plugin for a while after I gave up on YouCompleteMe, but ultimately removed it because it effectively made the TAB key ambiguous in insert mode.
-Sometimes I wanted to insert an actual TAB character, but got a completion instead.
+I used this plugin for a while after I gave up on YouCompleteMe, but ultimately removed it because it effectively made the tab key ambiguous in Insert mode.
+Sometimes I wanted to insert an actual tab character, but got a completion instead.

 With all of this in place, it's natural to ask whether a language server is even necessary with Vim.
-I don't intend here to suggest an answer to that question, but I will say that many of the solutions to-date for language server integration in Vim have seemed like more trouble than they're worth.
+I don't intend here to suggest an answer to that question, but I will say that many of the solutions to date for language server integration in Vim have seemed like more trouble than they're worth.
 That said, with the advent of Vim 8 and its asynchronous capabilities, there is headroom for these solutions to improve, and I